james0666/MediaHop-Releases/MediaHop_Server/README.md

 Check that:

-- Your media files use one of the supported extensions.
+- Your files use one of the supported extensions.
 - PHP has permission to read the media folder.
-- The configured media directory is correct.
+- `$mediaDirectory` points to the correct location.
-- The files are actually inside the configured media root.
+- The files are inside the configured media root.
+- The folder has not been added to `$excludedFolders`.

+---

 ## `Media directory does not exist`

 The configured `$mediaDirectory` is wrong or PHP cannot access it.

-For the basic version, this should normally be:
+For the basic setup this should normally be:

 ```php
 $mediaDirectory = __DIR__;
 ```

+---

+## `Authentication required`

+MediaHop authentication is enabled.

+Make sure:

+- You configured the username/password/token secret in `media.php`.
+- You entered the same username/password in MediaHop.
+- You are using the correct server URL.

+---

+## `Session expired or invalid`

+The stored MediaHop token is no longer valid.

+This can happen if:

+- The token expired.
+- You changed the MediaHop username.
+- You changed the MediaHop password.
+- You changed the token secret.

+Sign in again through MediaHop.

+---

+## HTTP Basic login keeps appearing

+HTTP Basic Authentication is controlled by your web server, not by the MediaHop token settings in `media.php`.

+Check the username/password configured by your host, `.htaccess`, reverse proxy, or server control panel.

+---

 ## A file appears but will not play